 Description

-The chimney is of square section in red brick, and tapers slightly to a height of approximately 25-30m.
-There are corbelled bands around the base and just below the top.
-The flue extends in a straight line for approximately 50m to the north, beginning just below ground level and then constructed on the surface following the line of the slope to the bottom.
-At the edge of the lane it passes through a stone cross-wall and comes to an end near the former position of the boilers.
-The flue is built with vertical side walls of red brick with a concrete slab top.
+The former Llay Hall Colliery Chimney and Flue is a square-section structure made of red brick, tapering slightly to a height of approximately 25 to 30 meters.
+It features corbelled bands around the base and just below the top.
+The flue extends in a straight line for about 50 meters to the north, starting just below ground level and then constructed on the surface, following the slope downwards.
+At the edge of the lane, it passes through a stone cross-wall and ends near the former position of the boilers.
+The flue has vertical side walls made of red brick with a concrete slab on top.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.